 Basic and diluted earnings per equity share are computed in accordance with AS 20 - Earnings per share.
 Basic earnings per equity share is computed by dividing consolidated net profit of the group for the period attributable to equity shareholders by the weighted average number of equity shares outstanding during the year.
-Diluted earnings per equity share is computed by dividing the consolidated net profit of the group for the period attributable to equity share by the weighted average number of shares outstanding during the period attributable to equity shareholders by the weighted average number of shares outstanding during the period attributable to equity shareholders by the weighted average number of shares outstanding during the period adjusted for the effects of all dilutive potential equity shares.
+Diluted earnings per equity share is computed by dividing the consolidated net profit of the group for the period attributable to equity shareholders by the weighted average number of shares outstanding during the period adjusted for the effects of all dilutive potential equity shares.